The Yoga Tradition of the Mysore Palace: Context

-Book
+Content

 Main text

 Sjoman discovered the illustrations of yoga asanas, such as Setubandhasana, in the 19th century Sritattvanidhi in the Mysore Palace.

 The book begins with a section of colour plates reproducing all 122 asana illustrations in the Sritattvanidhi.

 The main part of the book is Norman Sjoman's introduction to the Sritattvanidhi.
 He explains the Mysore Palace's tradition of yoga, setting it in its Indian context.
 He states that the tradition from Patanjali's 2nd-century Yoga Sutras is dead, followed by an "equally enigmatic" tradition of medieval hatha yoga.
 He describes modern yoga as exercise, noting that the tradition goes back to two influential founders of schools of yoga, B. K. S. Iyengar (especially via his 1966 Light on Yoga) and Pattabhi Jois, and to their teacher Tirumalai Krishnamacharya, but no further.

 Sjoman notes the Indian tradition of exercise, and that the Mysore Palace had its own exercise manual, the Vyayama Dipika, combining British and Indian traditions, and a gymnasium for such exercise.
 He states that Krishnamacharya was apparently given the gymnasium to use as his yoga hall; and that some of the asanas resemble those in the exercise manual.

 He describes the Sritattvanidhi as somewhat confused, dividing the asanas into odd groups and seemingly mixing up some names, along with other errors.
 These imply, he writes, that the scribe was not familiar with asana practice, but that there was a heritage of asanas including others not listed in the book.
 In addition, some of the asanas use ropes, suggesting an origin in India's Mallakhamba wrestling exercises using a pole, and sometimes a rope.

 The body of the book concludes with a translation of the Sritattvanidhi text.